ninbura/optimize-business-pc/readme.md

 ### description of options

-- deleteUnwantedRegistryValues - deletes registry values that prevent you from updating windows, controlling power options, among other minor orginaztion locks.
-- createRegistryValues - creates registry values that allow you to update your computer, and disable admin requesting popups.
 - unpinUnwantedAppsFromTaskbar - unpins specified apps from taskbar at login.
 - unpinApps - an array of the apps you'd like to be unpinned from your taskbar.